-I ordered the kit last year and planted several herbs:
+I also ordered this culinary herb seed kit last year and planted several herbs:

-The seed kit (sold separately – all non-GMO seeds) came with other herbs, too, but I just don’t use them enough to take up the space.
+The seed kit came with other herbs, too, but I just don’t use them enough to take up the space.
 With this particular planter, you can plant 6 separate slots, but I just doubled up on things I use a lot of (like basil and dill).
 You can order extra layers individually, to go even higher.
 I bought a rolling plant stand that I put the whole thing on.

 I got the plants started by rolling the planter outdoors and leaving on the deck just outside my kitchen.
 The casters are a god-send, as I can just move it back and forth as I need to.
 Downstairs, too, I can easily move it closer to the grow light, or rotate it around if I need to.
 You water from the top down – it will flow all the way to the bottom, so no stooping and crouching.